martinnormark/cube.js/docs/Configuration/Overview.md

 Since [`v0.23`][link-v-023-release], Cube.js CLI uses the `docker` template instead of `express` as a default for project creation, and it is the recommended route for production.
-To migrate you should move all of your Cube.js dependencies in `package.json` to `devDependencies` and leave all of your dependencies that you use to configure Cube.js in `dependencies`.
+To migrate you should move all Cube.js dependencies in `package.json` to `devDependencies` and leave dependencies that you use to configure Cube.js in `dependencies`.

 [link-v-023-release]: https://github.com/cube-js/cube.js/releases/tag/v0.23.0